Hospital pharmacist

 Work experience

-Try to get experience either in a setting where you work with the public or in a local pharmacy that will give you exposure to working with prescriptions and drugs.
+Specific work experience is not required for entry onto most MPharm courses.
+However, experience in a setting where you work with the public, and especially in a local pharmacy will enhance your application, as it will give you exposure to people, prescriptions and drugs.
 Any knowledge and experience of the profession will be helpful.
 You could also apply to volunteer in hospitals through the Royal Voluntary Service.

 You should also consider becoming a student member of the Royal Pharmaceutical Society (RPS).
 This provides access to resources, networking opportunities and support throughout your studies.